ViniciusAdriel/VirtualPipe/CONTRIBUTING.md

 This directory is organized into:

-- **assets/** — images, media, and other resources used by the code
 - **lang/** — language packs
 - **src/** — application logic
 - **structs/** — shared structs used by the code or the UI